 ✓ Best area to stay in Osaka for shoppers & trend-spotters

-Osaka’s answer to Tokyo’s Ginza, Shinsaibashi is one of Osaka’s trendiest neighbourhoods, sprinkled with high-fashion boutiques and more excuses to dispense with your yen than anywhere else in Osaka.
+Osaka’s answer to Tokyo’s Ginza, Shinsaibashi is one of Osaka’s trendiest neighbourhoods.
+It’s sprinkled with high-fashion boutiques and more excuses to dispense with your yen than anywhere else in Osaka.

 Like Dotonbori to the south, Shinsaibashi has drawn Osakans in since time immemorial.
-The district first grew in importance almost 400 years ago during the Edo Period when it was the merchant most popular trading area in Osaka.
+The district first grew in importance almost 400 years ago during the Edo Period.
+At the time, it was the most popular merchant trading area in Osaka.

-Between the arcaded Shinsaibashi-suji Shopping Street and Mido-suji, Shinsaibashi still brings in the dough, offering everything from the world’s top fashion brands to speciality items.
+Between Shinsaibashi-suji Shopping Street and Mido-suji, Shinsaibashi still brings in the dough.
+It offers everything from the world’s top fashion brands to specialty items.

-In choosing to stay in the western part of the neighbourhood, the edgy America-mura (American Village) counterpunches the brand-focused offering of the east.
-Sprinkled with second-hand stores & vintage record shops, this neighbourhood sets the pace for Osaka’s fringe youth culture.
+You can also choose to stay in the western part of the neighbourhood.
+The edgy America-mura (American Village) counterpunches the brand-focused streets of the east.
+America-mura is sprinkled with second-hand stores & vintage record shops.
+The quirky spot sets the pace for Osaka’s fringe youth culture.

-Overall, Shinsaibashi is the the most popular choice for where to stay in Osaka for travellers who love shopping and trend-spotting.
-It’s also a fantastic neighbourhood for eating with a ton of local Kansai favourites on offer.
+Shinsaibashi is the most popular area for travellers who love shopping and trend-spotting.
+It’s also a fantastic neighbourhood for eating, offering a ton of local Kansai favourites among its vendors.

 Recommended hotels in Shinsaibashi

-Like Dotonbori, much of the focus of when picking out where to stay in Shinsaibashi is on mid-range accommodations with very little availability in the budget and luxury categories.
+Like Dotonbori, much of the focus in Shinsaibashi is on mid-range accommodation.
+There’s very little availability in the budget and luxury categories.

-- Sarasa Hotel Shinsaibashi: A squeaky-clean and modern option offering excellent value in a super central location.
+• Sarasa Hotel Shinsaibashi is a squeaky-clean and modern option.
+It offers excellent value in a super central location.
 Shinsaibashi’s major shopping streets are about a 10-minute walk away.

-- The Bridge Hotel Shinsaibashi: A stylish new 3-star dead set on making your stay in Osaka as awesome as possible.
-Extras like free bike rentals & free pocket WiFi & smartphone rentals add some mega value to their already snazzy rooms.
+• The Bridge Hotel Shinsaibashi is a stylish new 3-star hotel.
+And it’s dead set on making your stay in Osaka as awesome as possible.
+Extras like free bike rentals & free pocket WiFi & smartphone rentals add mega value to their already snazzy rooms.

-- Karaksa Hotel Osaka Namba: A brand-new 4-star Osaka hotel decked out with bright, comfortable rooms for a relaxing stay.
+• Karaksa Hotel Osaka Namba is a brand-new 4-star Osaka hotel.
+It’s decked out with bright, comfortable rooms for a relaxing stay.
 Both the Dotonbori area and Shinsaibashi-suji are equally close by foot.

 Namba (Minami)

-✓ Best district to stay in Osaka for food & shopping in Central Osaka with a wider selection of accommodations
+✓ Best district to stay in Osaka for food & shopping and a wide selection of accommodations

-The epicentre of Osaka’s south (Minami), Namba is, along with Umeda/Kita in the north, one of the city’s two major centres.
-Namba, ringing around the major train station of the same name, dwells just south of Dotonbori and Shinsaibashi areas.
+Namba is the epicentre of Osaka’s south (Minami).
+Along with Umeda/Kita in the north, it’s one of the city’s two major centres.
+Namba rings around the major train station of the same name.
+It dwells just south of the Dotonbori and Shinsaibashi areas

-Both in Namba proper and the rest of Minami, you’ll get to let loose with some of Osaka’s best food and the city’s wildest nightlife.
-Even aside from the Shinsaibashi area hangin’ out to the north, the Namba district is one of the best shopping destinations in Osaka, teeming with shopping malls, boutiques, and famous department stores.
+In Namba proper and the rest of Minami, you’ll be able to let loose.
+The district is home to some of Osaka’s best food and the city’s wildest nightlife.
+Even outside of Shinsaibashi in the north, Namba is one of the best shopping destinations in Osaka.
+The area teems with shopping malls, boutiques, and famous department stores.

 Recommended hotels in Namba

-Compared to the smaller districts elsewhere in Minami, accommodations in Namba are more varied.
+Compared to smaller districts in Minami, accommodations in Namba are more varied.
 Here, you’ll find an extensive selection of budget and mid-range hotels.
+While sorting out where to stay in Namba, you might find the area short on high-end luxury.
+Head up to Kita for most of the top 5-star options in Osaka.

-- Kamon Hotel Namba: A sleek mid-range budget design hotel packed with a unique artistic flair and traditional Japanese twists that’ll add a little pizazz to your stay.
-If Kuromon Market, a mere block away, doesn’t get your mouth-watering, the brilliant on-site udon restaurant might.
+• Kamon Hotel Namba is a sleek mid-range budget design hotel.
+It’s packed with a unique artistic flair and traditional Japanese twists that’ll add a little pizazz to your stay.
+Kuromon Market is a mere block away.
+And if that doesn’t get your mouth-watering, the brilliant on-site udon restaurant might.

-- Red Roof Inn & Suites Osaka Namba Nipponbashi: A new 3-star checking all the boxes with its clean, modern rooms, and fantastic location.
-The buzzing area of Dotonbori is a mere 10 minutes away by foot via Namba City while the nostalgia-inducing Shinsekai area will shock your senses with its wackiness after a short 15-minute walk south.
+• Red Roof Inn & Suites Osaka Namba Nipponbashi is a new 3-star hotel that checks all the boxes.
+It offers clean, modern rooms and a fantastic location.
+The buzzing area of Dotonbori is a mere 10 minutes away by foot via Namba City.
+Or shock your senses with the wackiness of Shinsekai.
+The area is a short 15-minute walk south.

-- Swissôtel Nankai Osaka: A luxurious 5-star set apart from the Minami crowd thanks to rooms decked out in colourful post-modern decor with spectacular views.
-The location above Namba Station is as perfect for your stay as its amenities, from the heated indoor pool & spa to the over half-a-dozen restaurants & bars on-site.
+• Swissôtel Nankai Osaka is a luxurious 5-star hotel set apart from the Minami crowd.
+Its rooms are unique, decked out in colourful post-modern decor.
+They offer spectacular views of the cityscape.
+You’ll also love its amenities, from the heated indoor pool & spa to the over half-a-dozen restaurants & bars on-site.
+The location above Namba Station is perfect for your stay.

 Umeda (Kita)